paybrush/paybrush/README.md

   - Note your "Client ID" and "Client Secret".
 - **OAuth 2.0 Playground**:
   - Visit [OAuth 2.0 Playground](https://developers.google.com/oauthplayground), click the gear icon ⚙️, check "Use your own OAuth credentials", input your credentials.
   - Authorize with `https://mail.google.com/` scope, exchange the authorization code for tokens, and note the "Refresh Token".
+If "Google hasn’t verified this app", then click "Advanced" > "Go to <yourappname>".

 #### **3. Cloud Storage Setup**
 - **Bucket Creation**: